burnpiro/erdem.pl/content/posts/2020/2020-06-time-series-correlations/time-series-correlations.md

 When you're calculating PP for one variable (A) predicting another variable (B), we have to treat our variable **B as the target**, and **A as the only feature**.
 After that, we're creating a Decision Tree (either Regressor or Classifier) and calculate meaningful metrics (e.g. MAE for regression problem or F1 for classification).

 Basically, you have to repeat that process for every pair of variables.
 Normalization of the score is optional because usually the raw score already has a meaning.
-In most of cases **you don't have to calculate PPS for all possible combinations of features**.
+In most cases, **you don't have to calculate PPS for all possible combinations of features**.
 It's enough to calculate only PPS between each feature and target.
 In our example, we would calculate PPS for pairs: **(Temp, Population)**, **(Prec, Population)**, **(Humidity, Population)**.

 The only problem with this method is that it's not solving our problem :)

 ## Extended PPS

-If we look at the standard PPS we're able to check predictive power of one variable.
+If we look at the standard PPS we're able to check the predictive power of one variable.
 Our problem is a little different and let me show you how that looks like.

 | Temp [C] | Prec [mm] | Humidity [%] | Population |
 | -------- | --------- | ------------ | ---------- |